-Eye piercing is most popular of piercing for the people nowadays.
+Eye piercing is the most popular of piercing for the people nowadays.
 Many teenagers and even some adults prefer to have piercings near the eyes such as in the eyebrow, the corners of the eyes and under the eyelids.
 The procedure for this type of dermal piercing, however, may cause pain and discomfort which may linger until the piercing has fully healed.

-Face piercing is also among the popular choice and the microdermal pierce is usually placed on the nose, cheeks, lips and tongue.
+Face piercing is also among the popular choice and the microdermal pierce is usually placed on the nose, cheeks, lips, and tongue.